jacobtread/jacobtread.com/src/content/projects/alto.md

   ]
 ---

 Alto is a high performance Minecraft client written in Kotlin which greatly out performs many clients available today.
-This project is pending rewrite and currently doesn&apos;t have any publicly available releases.
+This project is pending rewrite and currently doesn't have any publicly available releases.